-As discussed below under "Statement of Corporate Governance Practices-Assessments", the Board of Directors has adopted an annual formal director assessment process.
+As discussed below under "Statement of Corporate Governance Practices - Assessments", the Board of Directors has adopted an annual formal director assessment process.
 As a part of this process the Board of Directors assesses the skills and expertise necessary to provide effective oversight of the business of the Company.
-Following is a summary of the skills and expertise possessed by each of the director nominees named in this Information Circular.
+The following is a summary of the skills and expertise possessed by each of the director nominees named in this Information Circular.
 The lack of a specifically identified area of expertise does not mean that the person in question does not possess the applicable skill or expertise.
-Rather, a specifically identified area of expertise indicates that the Board of Directors currently relies upon that person for the skill or expertise.
+Rather, a specifically identified area of expertise.

-Keith Neumeyer Marjorie Co Thomas F. Fudge, Jr. Raymond L. Polman Jean des Rivières Colette Rustad Strategic Leadership - Experience guiding strategic direction and growth of an organization, preferably including the management of multiple significant projects and experience with corporate governance. ✓ ✓ ✓ ✓ ✓ ✓ International Business - Experience working in a major organization that carries on business in one or more international jurisdictions, preferably in countries or regions where the Company has or expects to be developing operations. ✓ ✓ ✓ ✓ ✓ ✓ Mergers and Acquisitions - Experience with significant mergers and acquisitions and/or investment banking. ✓ ✓ ✓ ✓ ✓ ✓ Corporate Finance - Experience in the field of finance, specifically in corporate lending/borrowing transactions and public market transactions. ✓ ✓ ✓ ✓ ✓ Operations - Senior level experience with a major resource company with mineral reserves, exploration and operations expertise, and particular experience developing and implementing strong safety, environmental and operational standards.
-1 1 ✓ 1 / Industry Expertise - Experience in the mining industry, market and international regulatory environment. ✓ ✓ ✓ ✓ ✓ ✓
+Keith Neumeyer Marjorie Co Thomas F. Fudge, Jr. Raymond L. Polman Daniel M. Quintanilla Ayesha Hira Strategic Leadership - Experience guiding strategic direction and growth of an organization, preferably including the management of multiple significant projects and experience with corporate governance.
+1 1 1 1 ✓ 1 1 International Business - Experience working in a major organization that carries on business in one or more international jurisdictions, preferably in countries or regions where the Company has or expects to be developing operations.
+1 1 1 1 1 1 1 Mergers and Acquisitions - Experience with significant mergers and acquisitions and/or investment banking. ✓ 1 ✓ \checkmark 1 ✓ 1 Corporate Finance - Experience in the field of finance, specifically in corporate lending/borrowing transactions and public market transactions.
+1 1 \checkmark 1 1 1 1 Operations - Senior level experience with a major resource company with mineral reserves, exploration and operations expertise, and particular experience developing and implementing strong safety, environmental and operational standards.
+1 1 1 1 1 1